 npm install bootstrap --save

-// Imports functions, variables, and mixins that are needed by other Bootstrap files
+// Import functions, variables, and mixins needed by other Bootstrap files

 @import "~bootstrap/scss/functions";